navanchauhan/Doge420/README.md

 ## What Works?

-* Fetching SMLILES from PubChem by Name
+* Fetching SMILES from PubChem by Name
 * Generating Image
 * Calculating Properties
 * Generating AutoDock PDBQTs